PhilRthera/seed-phil/README.md

               Discussions have identified a limited subset of targets relevant to PARP resistance and recovery.
               Currently the minimal target list is :

                 Rad52 - Sullivan-Reed et al., 2018, Cell Reports 23, 3127–3136June 12, 2018 ª 2018 The
                         Author(s).https://doi.org/10.1016/j.celrep.2018.05.034
                 Myc - Synthetic Lethality of PARP Inhibitors in Combination with MYC Blockade Is Independent of BRCA Status in Triple-
                       Negative Breast CancerJason.
 P.W.
 Carey,
-                Rad51 - Upregulation appears key to all methods of ParpI resistance observed in PDX https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5961353/figure/mdy099-F1/
+                Rad51 - Rad51 - as Discussed, inclusive of Rad paraloguesUpregulation appears key to all methods of ParpI resistance observed in PDX
+                        https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5961353/figure/mdy099-F1/

-                ATR - Inhibitions disrupts re-wired HDR alternative pathways Genes Dev.
-2017 Feb 1;31(3):318-332. doi:
+                ATR - Inhibitions disrupts re-wired HDR alternative pathways, stabilisation of replication fork Genes Dev.
+2017 Feb
+                1;31(3):318-332. doi:
                       10.1101/gad.290957.116.
 Epub 2017 Feb 27

                 PDL1- for Dac's Evaluation - Discussed last conversation.

+                mi622 - cell line evidence as being up regulated in BRCA mutant background leading to PARP inhibition.
+Leading to platinium and parp resistance
+                NC_000013.11:90231167-90231290 Homo sapiens chromosome 13, GRCh38.p13 Primary Assembly
+                GGCTGGGAAGAACCGAGAGAAGCTGGACAAGTACTGGTCTCAGCAGATTGAGGAGAGCACCACAGTGGT
+                ATCACACAGTCTGCTGAGGTTGGAGCTGCTGAGATGACACTCACGGAGCTGAGA
+                https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4731274/ Observed in Patient cohorts as well as cell lines.
+                MIR have influence upon HR component regulation other MIR have been cited as influencing PARP resistance miR-644, miR-
+                492, miR-613, miR-577, miR-622 and miR-126* https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4031983/?report=reader
+                In the landscape of alternative target MIR provide additional viable target as they relate to the same protein targets posited above.

+                NHEJ targets have been suggested for alternative PARPi escape mechanisms but to my knowledge none are observed in clinical reports.
+E

-                Targets chosen based on the evaluation that Rad52 ablation combined with ParpI leads to dual synthetic lethality.
+                Targets chosen based on the evaluation that Rad52/51 ablation combined with ParpI leads to dual synthetic lethality.
-                In the context of Parp resistance, Rad52 ablation undermines the HDR mechanism.
-The other high potential targets are rad51 a related member of the HDR mechanary to Rad52 and the MYC promoter which regulates components of HDR pathway and
-                Rad family members as part of DNA repair in BRCA1/2 & TNBC.
+                In the context of Parp resistance, Rad52/51 ablation undermines the HDR mechanism.
+The other high potential targets are rad51 a related member of the HDR mechanary to Rad52/51 and the MYC promoter which regulates components of HDR pathway and Rad family members as part of DNA repair in BRCA1/2 & TNBC.
                 MYC blockades demonstrate SL with parpI irrespective of BRCA status.
                 Rad51 upregulation occurs and foci detected in all cases of ParpI escape and ATR influences Rad51 leading hence disrupts alt HDR.
                 Point for discussion with DAC - BRCA1/2 hypermorphs and upregulation - semi functional BRCA muts upregulated enables